Dean Close School: History

 The school buildings were requisitioned by the Home Office during the Second World War and the staff and pupils were removed to Monkton Combe School near Bath in Somerset.
 Ultimately, the buildings were not required by the government, and were handed back in 1940.
 In December of the same year, the school was hit by five bombs during air raids.
 Two of the bombs caused substantial damage to the Junior School and shrapnel damage can be observed on what was the Careers building, now an administrative office.

+In 1951, Princess Elizabeth visited Cheltenham and inspected the school CCF Guard of Honour on Shelburne Road outside the school.

 In 1967, the first girl was admitted for tutorials, and by 1969 the school had started encouraging female applicants to study full-time.
 Enrollment increased over the next 35 years to create a balanced co-educational environment, with almost equal numbers of boys and girls.

 The school hosted the JACT Greek summer school from 1969 to 1985, under the aegis of the then headmaster Christopher Turner.